kanehekili/TSVAccess/README.md

  * "PICPATH": "PATH in static/"

 ## Location and access
-The "Location" table contains all of the locations and activities, as well as the allowed access codes and Gracetime.
+The "Location" table contains all of the locations and activities, as well as the allowed access codes and Gracetime. <br /> redundancy
 Each entry defines a room, the activity and the paysection with their access ids.
 Additional time data can be used to reduce access times to certain days and time in a week.

 An access device therefore can have one or more locations defined.